-The Best Office Chairs For The WFH Seat Of Your Dreams
+The Best Office Chairs According To Workaholics (aka, R29 Editors)

 Advertisement

 "Are Branch office chairs worth the hype?
 I am currently testing out the Verve for a longer review, and my short answer is yes.
-The extra-thick padding keeps my back and shoulders from aching, and it somehow manages to be super-supportive without being a total eyesore, which i truly thought was impossible in the office chair world.
-I am not at my desk all day, but I spend a considerable chunk of my WFH life sitting in this thing, and I can tell you its worth the investment" —Marshall Bright, Affiliate Editor
+The extra-thick padding keeps my back and shoulders from aching, and it somehow manages to be super-supportive without being a total eyesore, which I truly thought was impossible in the office chair world.
+I am not at my desk all day, but I spend a considerable chunk of my WFH life sitting in this thing, and I can tell you it's worth the investment" —Marshall Bright, Affiliate Editor

 "This was my first home office chair, but a long-overdue investment since I WFH!
 I will mention up top that it was generously gifted by the brand, but I would've gladly paid the $370 for it.
 Not only was it super easy to assemble (and came with a replacement set of wheels), but it's incredibly lightweight, sturdy, and comfortable.
-The fabric is this cool perforated mesh that's breathable and dry to the touch, making it ideal for sitting round the clock.
+The fabric is this cool perforated mesh that's breathable and dry to the touch, making it ideal for sitting 'round the clock.
 However, my favorite thing is that the neck, arms, and height are all fully adjustable so you can really customize it to your body and desk height.
 All in all, no notes from me!" —Karina Hoshikawa, Senior Writer, Affiliate

 Advertisement

 "I've tried a couple of different WFH office chairs, but this one has been the best for me.
-My favorite part is the head rest because it helps maintain my posture, and in lower-back chairs, I find myself hunching and rolling my shoulders over my laptop.
+My favorite part is the headrest because it helps maintain my posture, and in lower-back chairs, I find myself hunching and rolling my shoulders over my laptop.
 The pink is also so fun, and the ribbed fabric is super-comfortable.
 While I think the exact style is now sold out, this one is a near replica." —Victoria Montalti, Associate Affiliate Writer

 "This chair is not only beautiful (I'm a sucker for green velvet anything), it's also very comfortable and very easy to put together (it took me 15 to 20 minutes, and I am not skilled at building anything).
 Coming in a variety colors, you can choose the shade that goes best for your decor." —Mercedes Viera, Associate Deals Writer